The Sad Tale of Doughnut Sal

 A longer story on the “dreadful mystery” from the Salinas Standard reported that Sal had “been in the habit of visiting from time to time the neighboring towns for the purpose of prostitution.”
 A man who had accompanied her on these trips was also missing.
 The authorities appealed to the public for clues.

-Less than a month later, she turned up in Marysville again, apparently unharmed:
+Less than a month later, Sal turned up in Marysville again, apparently unharmed:

 NOT DEAD YET. — Sarah Folsom, alias “Dough-nut Sal,” so mysteriously murdered, a few weeks ago, by the Salinas Standard, near Natividad, has come to life again, and at present is in this city.

-She was not eager to explain the troubling scene she’d left behind.
+She was not eager to explain the troubling scene she’d left behind 200 miles to the south.
 Had she been attacked—or had she attacked someone?
 Had she tried to stage her own death?
-She would only state that “[o]f the bloody evidence of murder found in the house she knows nothing.”
+What had happened to her companion?
+Sal would only state that “[o]f the bloody evidence of murder found in the house she knows nothing.”
+And that was the end of it.

-In August 1874, the San Francisco Bulletin singled her out, a bit mockingly, as the most memorable guest at “the grand summer fandango of the Piutes [sic]” in central Nevada:
+In August 1874, the San Francisco Bulletin singled her out, mockingly, as the most memorable guest at “the grand summer fandango of the Piutes [sic]” in central Nevada:

 By the mid-1880s, Sal had returned to Sacramento, getting charged with “enticing” and “exhibiting.”
 (The word “prostitution” is never seen in these old accounts.)
 In March 1894, she was found guilty of vagrancy, even though she proved to the court that she had $900 in a San Francisco bank.
 She was let go only after she agreed to leave town.

-Not long afterwards, the former “soiled dove” was reported to be back in Marysville, looking like “a miserable wreck” and unnerving children and young men alike:
+Not long afterwards, the former “soiled dove” was reported to be back in Marysville.
+Now in her 60s, she had the pallor and tremor that Francoeur would remark upon in a few years.
+According to this sneering account, she looked like “a miserable wreck,” her appearance unnerving children and young men alike:

 In her account of the jailhouse regulars, Francoeur claimed that repeat offenders like Sal were locked in a friendly rivalry with the city’s legal system.
 “The Police Judges become so weary of sentencing them,” she wrote, “they frequently ask the prisoners, ‘Well… “Doughnut Sal,” how long do you want now?’”
-Perhaps, but it seems unlikely that Sal fared so well in front of magistrates like Judge Alfred J. Fritz, who sentenced her to 10 days in 1900.
+Perhaps, but it seems unlikely that Sal fared so well in front of magistrates like Judge Alfred J. Fritz.
 Here’s the Call’s account of an exchange between Fritz and a “middle-aged and slovenly” woman brought before him on a vagrancy charge a few years later:

 [Woman:] “…Now go ahead and prove me a vag.”